 Keep benzonatate out of reach of children.
 Accidental ingestion resulting in death has been reported in children.
 Signs and symptoms of overdose have been reported within 15 to 20 minutes and death has been reported within one hour of ingestion.
 Signs and symptoms may include restlessness, tremors, convulsions, coma and cardiac arrest.
 If accidental ingestion occurs, seek medical attention immediately.

 Overdosage resulting in death may occur in adults.

-Do not exceed a single dose of 200 mg and a total daily dosage of 600 mg.
-If you miss a dose of benzonatate capsules, skip that dose and take the next dose at the next scheduled time.
-Do not take 2 doses of benzonatate capsules at one time.
+Do not exceed a single dose of 200 mg and a total daily dose of 600 mg.
+If you miss a dose of benzonatate, skip that dose and take the next dose at the next scheduled time.
+Do not take 2 doses of benzonatate at one time.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.